Brick polytopes of spherical subword complexes and generalized associahedra: Root dependent subword complexes

 We proposed in this paper a new approach to the construction of generalized associahedra of finite types, based on the interpretation of cluster complexes in terms of subword complexes~\cite{CeballosLabbeStump}.
-This approach generalizes to all subword complexes of realizing words, thus providing polytopal realizations for a larger class of subword complexes.
-However, this approach seems to reach its limits for non-realizing words.
-Indeed, when the word~$\sq{Q}$ is not realizing, the brick polytope does not realize the subword complex~$\subwordComplex(\sq{Q})$ (the dimensions do not even match), and may even not be a possible projection of a hypothetic realization of~$\subwordComplex(\sq{Q})$ (see~\cite[Proposition~5.9]{PilaudSantos-brickPolytope} for an example).
+This approach generalizes to all root independent subword complexes, thus providing polytopal realizations for a larger class of subword complexes.
+However, this approach seems to reach its limits for root dependent subword complexes.
+Indeed, when a subword complex $\subwordComplex(\Q)$ is root dependent, it cannot be realized by its brick polytope since the dimension of the brick polytope is given by the rank of the underlying Coxeter group (after a possible restriction to a parabolic subgroup, see Section~\ref{sec:parabolicrestriction}), while the dimension of a polytope realizing a given spherical subword complex $\subwordComplex(\Q)$ is given by the size of any facet of $\subwordComplex(\Q)$.
+These dimensions do match if and only if $\subwordComplex(\Q)$ is root independent.
+Even worst, it was actually shown in~\cite[Proposition~5.9]{PilaudSantos-brickPolytope} that the brick polytope may not even be a possible projection of a hypothetic realization of~$\subwordComplex(\Q)$.
 Thus, realizations of all spherical subword complexes (or equivalently of all generalized multi-cluster complexes~\cite{CeballosLabbeStump}) cannot be achieved using our present approach.

-For a non-realizing word~$\sq{Q}$ though, the brick polytope~$\brickPolytope(\sq{Q})$ still carries relevant information about the flip graph.
-The root configuration of a facet~$I$ still seems to drive the geometry of the cone of the brick polytope at the brick vector of~$I$, and the relevant facets of the subword complex~$\subwordComplex(\sq{Q})$ for the brick polytope~$\brickPolytope(\sq{Q})$ are thus the facets whose root configuration is pointed.
-We expect that most of the statements concerning the combinatorial and geometric properties of the brick polytope developed in Section~\ref{sec:properties} can be adapted to brick polytopes of non-realizing words, taking into account only the facets of~$\subwordComplex(\sq{Q})$ whose root configuration is pointed.
-For example, the combinatorics of the brick polytope of any type~$A$ spherical subword complex, realizing or not, is described in~\cite{PilaudSantos-brickPolytope}.
+Nonetheless, the brick polytopes of root dependent subword complexes are still interesting polytopes, even if they do not provide polytopal realizations of their subword complexes.
+It seems that their geometric and combinatorial properties are still driven by the root configurations of their facets.
+More precisely, the following conjecture and its corollary are known to hold in type~$A$, see~\cite{PilaudSantos-brickPolytope}.